 New Hampshire WWI Military: Phillips Exeter Academy Infirmary Nurse Katherine Patterson Irwin (1870-1918)

 Chief Nurse of WW1 Expeditionary Forces, Red Cross Chief Nurse Harvard Unit, Peter Bent Brigham Hospital School of Nursing Founder, National Association President and Pioneer of American Nursing: Nashua New Hampshire’s Carrie May Hall (1873-1963)

 New Hampshire WWI Military: The Nurses of Base Hospital No. 6 aka “The Bordeaux Belles”

 Manchester New Hampshire Teacher, WW1 Red Cross Nurse, Public Health Nurse, Women’s Rights Advocate, Civic Leader, Clubwoman: Elena Mae (Crough) Lockwood (1884-1962)

 Please note that there were other nurses who died during WWI who were not sent to Europe, but who volunteered in state-side military hospitals.
 One such nurse was Marion Pearl Turner, who died of influenza on Mare Island, San Francisco.
+Another was Jane “Jennie” McIntosh of Canada and Laconia, New Hampshire who died of influenza at Rock Island Arsenal, IL.
 If you know of others I will include them here.

 I hope that you celebrate National Nurses Week in a fitting way.
 You can thank a nurse in your family, a neighbor, a friend.
 Or you can pause to remember a nurse who has died in WWI or in any war.
 Just speak aloud one of their names with reverence and gratitude.